M0GAMB0/Weather_App/README.md

 1. Clone the repository: ```git clone https://github.com/M0GAMB0/Weather_App.git ``` ⬇
 2. Navigate to the project directory: ```cd Weather_APP```
 3. Install dependencies: ```npm install```
-4. Obtain an API key from OpenWeatherMap and replace the placeholder in the code.
-(Explain where this placeholder is - e.g., in `src/config.js` or similar.) 🔑
+4. Obtain an API key from OpenWeatherMap and replace the placeholder in the code.  (in `src/Config/api.jsx` . 🔑
 5. Start the development server: ```npm run dev```

 ## Usage